x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Code example
 * This particular code needs two files to make it all work i will include all of them here in the repo.
-* The Dll i included it for easyness, but there is no need for it being on ur system as it would been made of the .cs file.
+* The Dll i included it for easyness.

 * UAC-Bypass.ps1
 * sl0puacb.cs